doramirdor/friday-ai/README.md

 - **Tagging System**: Organize recordings with custom tags
 - **Dark/Light Mode**: Automatic theme switching based on system preferences
 - **Keyboard Shortcuts**: Global hotkeys for quick recording control
-- **Bluetooth Compatible**: Automatically adapts to Bluetooth microphones like AirPods
+- **Bluetooth Compatible**: Automatically adapts to Bluetooth microphones like AirPods and records even when they are connected

 ## 🏗️ Architecture